Zaid-Ajaj/Hawaii/README.md

 ![](logo.png)

-A dotnet CLI tool to generate type-safe F# and Fable clients from OpenAPI/Swagger services.
+A dotnet CLI tool to generate type-safe F# and Fable clients from OpenAPI/Swagger/OData services.

 ### Features
- - Supports local and external schemas, comaptible with those schemas that can be read by [OpenAPI.NET](https://github.com/microsoft/OpenAPI.NET)
+ - Supports any OpenApi/Swagger schema in form of JSON or Yaml, comaptible with those that can be read by [OpenAPI.NET](https://github.com/microsoft/OpenAPI.NET)
+ - Supports [OData](https://www.odata.org) services (see example below), made possible by [OpenAPI.NET.OData](https://github.com/Microsoft/OpenAPI.NET.OData) which translates the OData model into an OpenApi document
  - Generates clients for F# on dotnet or for Fable in the browser
  - Automatically handles JSON deserialization into schema types
  - Automatically handles mixed responses from end points that return binary _or_ typed JSON responses